cloudmesh/cloudmesh-pi-burn/README.md

 ### OSX ext4fuse

 Unfortunately ext4fuse only supports read access.
 To install it please use the following steps.
-HOwever it will not allow you to use the cm-burn program. iT may bbe usefule for inspection of SD Cards
+However it will not allow you to use the cm-burn program.
+It may be useful for inspection of SD Cards

 On OSX you will need brew and install osxfuse and ext4fuse